-Questions - All 15.Do you think veterinarians should be able to update and input dog's microchip and sterilisation details into the system? ☒ Yes ☐ No ☐ Unsure Please indicate why it would be useful: have a head start toi try and get the rest of the information from the owner 16.
-Should it be a mandatory requirement for veterinarians to input this information into the system, or optional for veterinarians to input this information?☒ Mandatory ☐ Optional □ Not applicable Please provide reasons for your preference: system wont work unless everyone contributes

-Questions - Veterinarians

-17. Would you or your practice be willing to undertake this function to ensure the accurate recording of dog microchip and de-sexing details? ☐ Yes ☐ No ☐ Unsure 18.
+Questions - All 15.
+Do you think veterinarians should be able to update and input dog's microchip and sterilisation details into the system? ☐ Yes ☐ No ☐ Unsure Please indicate why it would be useful:It would stop double handling 16.
+Should it be a mandatory requirement for veterinarians to input this information into the system, or optional for veterinarians to input this information? ☐ Mandatory ☐ Optional ☐ Not applicable Please provide reasons for your preference:it will increase fees Questions - Veterinarians 17.
+Would you or your practice be willing to undertake this function to ensure the accurate recording of dog microchip and de-sexing details? ☐ Yes ☐ No ☐ Unsure 18.
 What costs would you or your practice incur by undertaking this role?
-Please quantify where possible. ☐ Administrative costs involved with inputting information ☐ Other: ☐ Other: Please identify and quantify costs where possible: 19.
+Please quantify where possible.

+Administrative costs involved with inputting information Other: Other: Ple ase identify and quantify costs where possible: 19.
 Do you perceive any benefits in undertaking this role?
-20. Please indicate what other information you think veterinarians should be able to update or access on the system? □ Enter a dog registration on an owner's behalf □ Search for the identity of a dog and its owner □ Enter vet specific information on any registered animal ☐ Report and enter details of animal incidents such as dog attacks ☐ Report dog deaths ☐ Other - please specify:
+20. Ple ease indicate what other information you think veterinarians should be able to ı update or access on the system?
+Enter a dog registration on an owner's behalf Search for the identity of a dog and its owner Enter vet specific information on any registered animal Report and enter details of animal incidents such as dog attacks Report dog deaths Other - please specify: